kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 ![alt text](imgs/prediction11.png)

+# Conclusion and Key Findings

+The high performance of model 16 can be attributed to several factors:

+1- the **ResNet18** architecture provided a good feature extraction backbone suited for this image classification task, it enables the model to learn complex patterns and representations specific to gel electrophoresis images.

+2- the **multi-layer** classifier head provided a more complex, deeper classification capability compared to a single linear layer.
+By adding multiple linear layers on top of the ResNet18 backbone, it allowed the model to perform a more detailed decision-making process during classification.

+3- the choice of the **SGD** optimizer contributes to the model's success, leading to better convergence and improved generalization.

+4- training the model on a GPU significantly accelerates the training process.
+This enables faster computation of the forward and backward passes during training, resulting in quicker convergence and reduced training time.
+This allows model 16 achieved the fastest training time of **19.08** seconds (equivalent to 0.318 minutes) compared to the CPU models.

-This outstanding performance demonstrates the effectiveness and reliability of this configuration:
+In conclusion, the outstanding performance of model **16** demonstrates the effectiveness and reliability of this configuration:

-* Hardware Type: *GPU*
+* Hardware Type: **GPU**
-* Pretrained Model: *ResNet18*
+* Pretrained Model: **ResNet18**
-* Classifier Head: *Multi-Layer*
+* Classifier Head: **Multi-Layer**
-* Optimization Algorithm: *SGD*
+* Optimization Algorithm: **SGD**

-and highlights the suitability of this model for real-world gel electrophoresis image classification tasks, offering potential benefits in scientific research.
+and highlights the suitability of the model for real-world gel electrophoresis image classification tasks, offering potential benefits in scientific research.